OllieJones/sqlite-object-cache/readme.txt

 The [Performance Lab plugin](https://wordpress.org/plugins/performance-lab/) offers some advanced and experimental ways of making your site faster.
 One of its features uses object-cache initialization code to start tracking performance.
 So there's a required order of activation if you want both to work.

-= How can I use this object cache to make my plugin or theme code run faster? =
+= How can I use this object cache in my plugin or theme code to make it run faster? =

 Easy.
 Use transients to store your cacheable data.
 WordPress's [Transient API](https://developer.wordpress.org/apis/transients/) uses persistent object caching if it's available, and the MariaDB or MySQL database when it isn't.
 The [Metadata API](https://developer.wordpress.org/apis/metadata/) and [Options API](https://developer.wordpress.org/apis/options/) also use persistent object caching.